Mullett Creek

+Geography

+The North Coast railway line enters the locality from the south-east (Yandaran) and exits to the south-west (Watalgan).
+The locality was served by the now-abandoned Mullett Creek railway station in the south of the locality (24.6540°S 152.0562°E).

 History

 Mullet Creek was formerly part of the locality of Littabella.
 It was named and bounded on 18 March 2005.

-Mullett Creek Provisional School opened circa August 1910 as a half-time school with Baffle Creek Provisional School (meaning they shared a single teacher between the two schoos).
+Mullett Creek Provisional School opened circa August 1910 as a half-time school with Baffle Creek Provisional School (meaning they shared a single teacher between the two schools).
 Baffle Creek School closed in 1915, after which Mullett Creek Provisional school remained a half-time school with Arthur's Creek Provisional School.
 In 1916 it became a full-time school (no longer sharing its teacher).
-On 17 January 1920 it became Mullett Creek State School.
+On 17 January 1920, it became Mullett Creek State School.
 It closed circa 1963.
 The school name sometimes appears as "Mullet" (one "t").
+Mullett Creek State School was east of the Mullett Creek railway station on Brandts Road (approx 24.65528°S 152.06148°E).